castlenthesky/excellent_at_excel/readme.md

 Sometimes it is nice to know the rank of an item among a subset of other similar items.
 For exampe: I have the monthly sales of a given set of products spread across various areas of the business or within different geographic regions.
 I don't only want to know which product is the largest overall, but the largest in a given region and product category.
 Thankfully, we can do this with the `SUMPRODUCT` function alone.
 Check out the example file.

 ## 05. Data Connections
 OK.
 You know what really rustles my jimmies?
-Having to access some system, download a file, open that file, copy the data, and THEN past it into my analyses.
+Having to access some system, download a file, open that file, copy the data, and THEN paste it into my analyses.
 WE LIVE IN THE 21st CENTURY!
 [JUST MAKE A DATA CONNECTION!](https://github.com/castlenthesky/excellent_at_excel/blob/master/05.%20Data%20Connections.xlsx)

 ### Basic SQL Connections
 Have a monthly report *\*\*\*COUGH\*\*\** ***P&L*** *\*\*\*COUGH\*\*\** that you need to create with data you source from your corporate database?
 Monthly variances to breakdown?
 Wire Excel up to your database.
 Push `Refresh` on the Data ribbon and be done with it!